huggingface/diffusers/examples/community/README.md

 Other usage of this ipex pipeline is same as the default stable diffusion pipeline.

-Following code compares the performance of original stable diffusion pipeline with ipex pipeline.
+The following code compares the performance of the original stable diffusion pipeline with the ipex-optimized pipeline.

 ```python
 import torch